 4. Clearing food from the Garbage Disposal

 Pour 1 cup of vinegar into an ice cube tray and top off the slots with water.
 Once they’re frozen, toss a few down the disposal and let it run—doing so should remove any food that was stuck in the blades.

 Pour some vinegar into a small bowl or cup and mix in a little lemon juice.
 Put the cup in the microwave, let the microwave run for 2 minutes, and leave the door closed for 15 more minutes.
 Finally, open the door and simply wipe down all the sides with a cloth or sponge -no need to scrub.

 Pour in 1/2 cup of baking soda in the drain, then add 1/2 cup vinegar and let sit for five minutes.
 Pour in 1/2 gallon of hot water to wash away the grime.
 It is recommended to repeat the process to have the best result.

 To cut through the grime on frying pans, apply some salt and scrub vigorously.
 Or heat the pan and apply some borax, then spray on some vinegar, the grease will lift off in minutes.
 Scrub and rinse.

 Kitchen professionals do not recommend using soap, steel wool, or dishwashers to clean cast-iron pans.
 The recommended alternative is: combine olive oil and a teaspoon of coarse salt in the pan.
 Scrub with a stiff brush, rinse with hot water and that is it.

 How to wash knives

-Always wash the chef’s knife and paring knives in room temperature water and not hot water. this means your knives should not be placed in the dishwasher.
+Always wash knives in room temperature water and not hot water.
+This means your knives should not be placed in the dishwasher.

 Remember also not to submerge the knives in water in the sink.
 This could be really dangerous.
 Just wash them using dish soap and scouring pad individually and set them aside carefully.